mjstarke/budgie/README.md

 * `Rent, -725, 2019-06-13, every 1 month`

 This `Bill` is applied on the 13th of every month, starting with June 2019.
-Because neither `until` nor `repeat` is specified, it will repeat indefinitely.
+Because neither `until` nor `occurs` is specified, it will repeat indefinitely.

 * `Rent paid, -723.57, 2019-06-13, actual`